eNMS-automation/eNMS/README.md

 ## 2. Network visualization

-Once created, eNMS can display your network geographically on a 2D or 3D world map (with the tile layer of your choice: Open Street Map, Google Map...), and logically with `d3.js`.
+Once created, eNMS can display your network:
+- geographically on a 2D or 3D world map (with the tile layer of your choice: Open Street Map, Google Map...)
+- logically with a force-based algorithm (`d3.js`).

-You can double-click on a node to display its properties, or start a Web SSH session to the device.
+You can click on a device to display its properties or start a Web SSH session.

 Geographical View                             |  Logical View :--------------------------------------------:|:-------------------------------: